Who Put That in There? 7 Foreign Objects Found in Food

 When Philip Hodousek began eating the cheese off the top of his French onion soup from Claim Jumper Restaurant in Mission Viejo, California, he thought the cheese was a little rubbery.
 Turns out it was latex-y; the cheese wasn't cheese, but a condom.
 When Hodousek politely pointed this fact out to the restaurant's manager, he was told it was in fact a rubber glove.
 Hodousek's stomach disagreed as he excused himself to vomit.
 Once composed, he settled on suing the restaurant for "general damages, specific damages for medical services, medication, drugs, psychological treatment, loss of earnings, and the cost of filing the lawsuit."

 Van Miguel Hartless took the same approach after finding a prophylactic atop his Southwestern Whopper.
 A student at Green Mountain College, Hartless sued, claiming he had suffered from "vomiting, nightmares and emotional distress."
-The case remains unresolved.

 6. Cell Phone-Flavored Chips

-When Emma Schweiger of Janesville, Wisconsin, sat down for a crunchy snack early this year, she encountered perhaps the most bizarre shaped chip imaginable.
+When Emma Schweiger of Janesville, Wisconsin, sat down for a crunchy snack in 2009, she encountered perhaps the most bizarre shaped chip imaginable.
 It had a screen, buttons and looked just like a silver Nokia cell phone.
 Which is exactly what it was.
 Schweiger purchased the bag of Clancy's Ripple Potato Chips from a local Aldi, which offered her a free bag of chips for her trouble.
 She turned them down.
 "You kind of don't want chips for a while" after something like that, she said.
 But once she does, "they will be dumped in the bowl."

 7. Metal-Flavored Everything